jstriaukas/midasmlpy/README.md

    ```

    Please note that the above instructions are exactly the same as the ones at [midasmlpy/src/sparseglf90/README.md](midasmlpy/src/sparseglf90/README.md)
-3. Return to the root directory
+4. Return to the root directory

    ```shell
    cd ../../..
    ```
-4. Then, To install the `midasmlpy` package for development, do the following instead in “editable” mode:
+5. Then, to install the `midasmlpy` package for development, first ensure that you have (gfortran)[https://gcc.gnu.org/wiki/GFortran] installed.
+Then do the following instead in “editable” mode:

    ```shell
    pip install -e .